aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 Accounts
 --------

 An account is a collection of projects.
-When you first sign up to Aiven, there are no accounts, as you can use standalone projects without every needing accounts.
+When you first sign up to Aiven, there are no accounts, as you can use standalone projects without ever needing accounts.

 If you have several different departments that are using Aiven, you can use accounts to separate access between projects and departments.